datadiversitylab/LabOps/README.md

 # Objective

-Below you can find a set of necessary steps for setting up the set of selfhosted tools referenced in: "The modern collaboratory: A self-hosted workflow of open source tools for efficient collaboration within research labs"
+Below you can find a set of necessary steps for setting up the set of selfhosted tools referenced in: "LabOps: A flexible self-hosted workflow of open source tools for efficient collaboration within research laboratories".
+This guide assumes access to a Synology NAS, although the steps are generally transversal to other systems.

 # Deployment in personal computers